Buckingham Nicks

-Buckingham Nicks is the only studio album by the duo of American rock guitarist Lindsey Buckingham and singer Stevie Nicks, both of whom later joined Fleetwood Mac.
+Buckingham Nicks is the only album by the duo of American rock guitarist Lindsey Buckingham and singer Stevie Nicks, both of whom later joined Fleetwood Mac.
 Produced by Keith Olsen, the album was released in September 1973 by Polydor Records.

-The album was a commercial failure on its original release, and despite the duo's subsequent success, it has yet to be commercially remastered or re-released digitally.
+The album was a commercial failure on its original release, and despite the duo's subsequent success, it remained without a commercial remaster or digital re-release for over five decades.

+The album was remastered and re-released on CD, vinyl, and streaming services on September 19, 2025.
+Rhino Records handled distribution.
+Upon its re-release, Buckingham Nicks charted in several countries, reaching the top 20 in Austria, Belgium, Croatia, Germany, the Netherlands, the United Kingdom, and the United States.
+Billboard reported that the album sold 30,000 copies in the United States during its first week on the Billboard 200 chart in September 2025.